 I have four days in Switzerland.
 Where should I go?

 There’s so much to see and do in Switzerland.
 It really depends on what you’re into.
 Unfortunately, I can‘t create a personal itinerary for you because I work a full-time job apart from running Lost in Switzerland.
-However, I‘m currently working on a collection of itineraries to help you plan your trip.
-If you‘d like to be notified when they’re up and ready to go, subscribe to my newsletter and you'll be the first to know.
+However, I just finished a collection of 2-day itineraries that you can combine since you're staying longer.

 What's the best way to travel around Switzerland?